 Plus, if your industry hits the skids, you’d better have some options.

 “Almost everyone has either been unexpectedly displaced or knows someone who has been unexpectedly displaced,” Allen says.
 “If that happens and you are not prepared to market yourself as current, it can be quite traumatic.”

-Weston, the syndicated columnist, couldn’t agree more.
+Weston couldn’t agree more.
 In the 1990s, as a business reporter in Southern California, she began taking financial-planning courses.
-Now, while newspapers around the country shrink, fold and lay off people (including papers where she used to work), she is polishing the fifth edition of Your Credit Score, one of five popular books she has written.
+While newspapers around the country shrank, folded and laid off people (including papers where she used to work), she polished the fifth edition of Your Credit Score, one of five popular books she has written.
 “You never know when an industry will disappear beneath your feet, or an employer will, or there’s going to be a better opportunity out there,” Weston says.